NathanPJF/training-lessons/exercises/# Exercise 5: CSS.md

 ### Specificity in CSS

-If we wanted to select just *one particular paragraph* and change its font color to `red`, then we need a way to **specify** that.
+If we wanted to select just *one particular paragraph* and change its font color to `red` and it's line-height to `20px`, then we need a way to **specify** which paragraph to select.

 The best way is with adding a class attribtue.
 In the example below, we add the attribute `class="note"` to one of the paragraph tags.

 **HTML**